 * * *

 Jo’s face was pale when she opened the door.
-She’s been crying, Tom sensed...and he felt that old quick surge of anger.
+She’d been crying, Tom sensed, and felt that old quick surge of anger.

 “Tom, I’m so sorry to drag you out so late but who else do I have?
 Besides, I’ve missed seeing you lately.
 But I'll get you a drink, OK?”

-Together on the sofa, Jo collected her thoughts.
-To inform without misinforming.
-Tom thought...both of us too sparing with words...like emotions.
+Together on the sofa, Jo collected her thoughts...to inform without misinforming.
+And Tom thought, both of us too sparing with words and emotion.

-“Tom, it all started yesterday morning when Donna called me.
-Said she had something to chat about.
+“Tom, it all started yesterday morning when Donna called me into her office..said she had something to chat about.
 Chat?
-Shit, here on the street, chat usually comes with chop.
-But she only wanted to pass along what my new client had to say.
-Seems he thinks my ads are intelligent but could I put a little more humanity into them?”
+Shit, here on the street, chat usually comes just before chop.
+But turned out she only wanted to pass on a comment from my new client.
+Seems he thinks my ads are really intelligent...but could I put a little more humanity into them?”

-When did we begin thinking of our parents as them, Tom wondered?
+When did we begin thinking of our parents as them, Tom thought?
 When implies an order of events, a sequence.
-But the endless au pairs and events click through like station glimpses on a through train.
+Yet the images of au pairs and events simply click through like station glimpses on a through train.
 You’ll love who’s coming to dinner tonight, children.
-Did you see Mother’s book review in the Times?
-Did you see Father on TV today?
+Did you catch Mother’s book review in the Times?
+Did you see Father when he was on TV today?